tstatler/doctools/guides/acs/releasenotes/README.md

 # ACS Release Notes

+## ACS Release 1.1.5 - 15 September 2014

+The 1.1.5 release of Appcelerator Cloud Services includes the following new features and bug fixes.

+### New Features and Behavior Changes

+* ACS queries are now limited to 5000 results.
+* Supported added for authenticated npm installs from private npm registries.
+* `batch_delete` of ACS objects is now asynchronous.
+* Wildcard regular expressions are now not allowed in [query operations](#!/guide/search_query).
+For example, the ACS query `where="color": {"$regex" :"^.*b"}` will result in the following error:

+        This regex query is not supported, regex expression should start with ^letter or ^digit.

+### Bug Fixes

+* public_read/write need to be strings
+* Found an issue that subscribe_token does not increment the app's objects count.
+*

 ## ACS Release 1.1.4 - 14 August 2014

 The 1.1.4 release of Appcelerator Cloud Services includes the following updates and bug fixes: